AmauryHamon/head-md-time-in-time-out/process/object/2022-12-01-object-research.md

 # Based on your narratives, start materialising your object.

 - Where is it worn?
 How is it worn?
 How do you interact with it?
-    - On the wrist/forearm
+    On the wrist/forearm, to navigate with a circular touch gesture similar to old ipods (see below)

 - What proportions and dimensions would you like it to have (ideal size in mm)?
+    Max 10cm*5cm

 - What shape should it take?
     I'd like a round shape plane on the main side: so the user can touch and navigate as a ship wheel.

 - Which materials would you like to use?
     ### Potential Sensors & electronics parts